squarecandy/squarecandy-tinymce/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress.
 1. Use the Settings->Writing screen to configure custom colors and other settings if you would like to.
 1. Check that the plugin is working by editing an existing page or post.
+1. If you want to make changes to `editor-style.css` or `frontend-style.css` just copy them into the root of your active theme directory and they will override the plugin's versions.
+Don't edit the css in the plugin folder because it may get overwritten on updates.
+Note that `editor-style.css` applies to the TinyMCE editor on the backend only and `frontend-style.css` applies to both the editor and the front end of WordPress.

 == Screenshots ==